davatorium/rofi/doc/rofi-theme.5.markdown

 }
 ```

+## Conflicting constraints

+It is possible to define conflicting constraints in the theme.
+These conflicts
+are not explicitly reported.
+The most common example is forcing a specific
+window size, for example by enabling full-screen mode, having number of lines
+set in the listview and having the listview expand to available space.
+There is
+clearly a conflict in these 3 constraints.
+In this case, listview will not
+limit to the number of lines, but tries to fill the available space.
+It is up
+to the theme designer to make sure the theme handles this correctly.

 ## Font Parsing

 Rofi uses [pango](https://pango.gnome.org/) for font rendering.
-The font should be specified in a format that pango
+The font should
+be specified in a format that pango understands.
+This normally is the font name
-understands.
-This normally is the font name followed by the font size.
+followed by the font size.
 For example:

 ```
 mono 18